 Note that at the Open Pond area there are actually three bodies of water.
 Open Pond is the large, tourist-friendly lake reached by a modern paved road.
 Ditch and Buck Ponds are on the opposite ends of a short dirt road reached by continuing on the main entrance road past the turn to Open Pond until you reach a “T,” where signs point to the short drive to these two small lakes.
-These smaller bodies of water consistently host waders and shorebirds; turkeys and Bobwhites often appear to drink or bathe, as does other wildlife like foxes and bobcats.
+These smaller bodies of water consistently host waders and shorebirds; Wild Turkeys and Northern Bobwhites often appear to drink or bathe, as does other wildlife like foxes and bobcats.

 From these more-developed sites, return to AL 137 and head south.
 Beda Road is a westbound road off AL 17 that allows access to numerous other bodies of water, both large and small.
-These include the relatively tiny Otter Pond to the larger Falco, Wolf Thicket, and Bear and Blackwater Bays.
+These range from the relatively tiny Otter Pond to the larger Falco, Wolf Thicket, and Bear and Blackwater Bays.
 You should find Purple Gallinules, Common Moorhens, Anhingas, Ospreys, Swallow-tailed Kites, and Painted Buntings in and around these bodies of water.
 Search hard for Least Bitterns and King Rails in the margins of the ponds and bays.

-The same longleaf reservation provides a home for large numbers of Bachman’s Sparrows, Brown-headed Nuthatches, Indigo Buntings, Field Sparrows, Blue Grosbeaks, Red-headed Woodpeckers, Common Ground Doves, and many other species.
+The same Longleaf reservation provides a home for large numbers of Bachman’s Sparrows, Brown-headed Nuthatches, Indigo Buntings, Field Sparrows, Blue Grosbeaks, Red-headed Woodpeckers, Common Ground Doves, and many other species.
 The forest is biologically rich and diverse, and the species list is quite extensive.
 Winter brings many additional species to the Conecuh; look for Blue-headed Vireos, Orange-crowned Warblers, and around the grassy wetlands, rare wintering sparrows, such as Henslow’s and LeConte’s.

 The proximity of the forest to Florida, along with the tremendous variety of habitats available here make the Conecuh a good place to search for stray or extralimital species from farther south.
 Watch for Limpkins, Short-tailed Hawks, and in winter, Groove-billed Anis.